Wreck-It Ralph (franchise): Wreck-It Ralph (2012, Nintendo)

+Wreck-It Ralph (2012, Mobile)

+The mobile version of the same name, is centered around playable versions of the games featured in the film such as Fix it Felix Jr, Hero's Duty, Sugar Rush, and Turbo Time.
+The game's main hub is Game Central station where the player is guided by the Surge Protector.
+The game was removed from all storefronts on April 12, 2014.

 Wreck-It Ralph: Ralph Breaks VR (2018)

-A VR arcade experience called Wreck-It Ralph: Ralph Breaks VR opened at The Void locations in 2018, along with the second film.
+A VR video game experience called Wreck-It Ralph: Ralph Breaks VR opened at The Void locations in 2018, along with the second film.

 Other titles

 Disney Universe

 The travellers can acquire a costume based on Wreck-It Ralph.

 Sonic & All-Stars Racing Transformed

 Wreck-It Ralph appears as a playable character in the 2012 video game Sonic & All-Stars Racing Transformed.

 Disney Infinity series

 Wreck-It Ralph and Vanellope feature in the 2013 toys-to-life video game Disney Infinity.
 The characters are playable via toys available in both single packs and a "Toy Box" pack that adds locations and elements from the original film to the game's "Toy Box" mode.
 The toys are also compatible with the game's sequels, 2014's Disney Infinity 2.0 and 2015's Disney Infinity 3.0.

 Disney Magic Kingdoms

 Content of Wreck-It Ralph was included in the world builder video game Disney Magic Kingdoms, in a limited time Event focused on Ralph Breaks the Internet, with Ralph, Vanellope, Felix, Caulhoun, Yesss, Shank and Spamley as playable characters, along with some attractions based on locations of the film.
 KnowsMore also appears a non-player character within The Internet attraction.
 Gord was also included as a playable character in a later update of the game.
 The game also includes costumes for the Disney Princesses based on their comfy clothes from Ralph Breaks the Internet.
 In the game the characters are involved in new storylines that serve as a continuation of the events of Ralph Breaks the Internet.